 Basil is so popular it probably needs no introduction.
 It’s the key ingredient in pesto.
 It’s good fresh, frozen, or dried.
 It pairs equally well with tomatoes or strawberries.
 It amps up the flavor of salad, pizza, pasta, you name it.
-Plus, basil smells so good sometimes it’s worth just sticking it in a vase of water and letting it fill a room.
+Plus, basil smells so good many fans are happy just sticking it in a vase of water and letting it fill a room with its fragrance.

 WHERE BASIL THRIVES

 Basil prefers moderate temperatures and won’t do well in regions that experience extreme cold.

 Grow basil in the sunshine but make sure it gets shade, too.
 Afternoon shade is better than morning shade.

 Basil is adaptable to the heat but cannot survive the extreme cold.

 Basil can survive a drought but only if given plenty of water.
 This is a plant that needs steady moisture to thrive.